kulthoom12/best-photographer/README.md

 - As a new user I would like to easily navigate the site so I can find what I’m looking for.
 - As a new user I would like to contact the photographer through the website to ask questions.
 - As a new user I would like to see examples of the photographer’s work so I know what to expect through images.
-- As a new user I would like to book a photography session online without any hassle.
+- As a new user I would like to book a Photographer session online without any hassle.
-- As a new user I would like to learn about different photography packages so I can choose the best one for me.
+- As a new user I would like to learn about different Photographer packages so I can choose the best one for me.
 - As a new user I want to find social media links so I can follow the photographer’s latest updates.

 ### Existing Users

 - As an existing user I would like to book a session.
 - As an existing user I would like to find the contact details to contact the photographer.
-- As an existing user I want to see any existing photography packages.
+- As an existing user I want to see any existing Photographer packages.

 ### Typography

 **[EB Garamond](https://fonts.google.com/specimen/EB+Garamond)**: This font is elegant and classic.
-It’s used for headings to give the website a sophisticated and timeless look, perfect for the photography services we offer.
+It’s used for headings to give the website a sophisticated and timeless look, perfect for the Photographer services we offer.

 **[Nunito](https://fonts.google.com/specimen/Nunito)**: This font is modern, clean, and easy to read.
 It’s used for the body text and other sections, making the website feel friendly and approachable for visitors.